arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 - [How to: Deliver Apple HLS streaming content](http://aka.ms/G6w163): This topic shows how to create a locator to Apple HTTP Live Streaming (HLS) content on a Media Services origin server.
 Using this approach, you can build a URL to Apple HLS content, and provide it to Apple iOS devices for playback.

-- [Copying an Existing Blob into a Media Services Asset](http://aka.ms/X9koyj): This topic shows how to copy blobs from a storage account into a new Windows Azure Media Services asset.
+- [Copying an Existing Blob into a Media Services Asset](http://aka.ms/X9koyj): This topic shows how to copy blobs from a storage account into a new Microsoft Azure Media Services asset.

 ---